Muhammad0320/audiophile--f/server/README.md

 ### Product Endpoint

 - `GET /api/v1/products`: Fetches a list of all products.
+  > **Note:** This endpoint is restricted to admins only.
+Users without administrative privileges will receive an authorization error if they attempt to access it.
 - `POST /api/v1/products`: Creates a new product - Restricted to admin only.

 - `GET /api/v1/products/top-5-cheap`: To get the list top cheap products.